juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 ---
 # Use JuiceFS on K3s

 [K3s](https://k3s.io/) is a functionally optimized lightweight Kubernetes distribution that is fully compatible with Kubernetes, that is, almost all operations on Kubernetes can be performed on K3s.
-K3s has packaged the entire container orchestration system into a binary program with a capacity of less than 100MB, which greatly reduces the environment dependency and installation of deploying Kubernetes production clusters.
-In contrast, K3s has lower performance requirements for the operating system, and ARM devices such as Raspberry Pi can be used to form a cluster.
+K3s has packaged the entire container orchestration system into a binary program with a capacity of less than 100MB, which greatly reduces the environment dependencies and steps for installation of deploying Kubernetes production clusters.
+Compared to Kubernetes, K3s has lower performance requirements for the operating system, and ARM devices such as Raspberry Pi can be used to form a cluster.

-In this article, we will build a K3s cluster with two nodes, install and configure [JuiceFS CSI Driver](https://github.com/juicedata/juicefs-csi-driver) for the cluster, and finally create a Nginx Pod for verification.
+In this article, we will build a K3s cluster with two nodes, install and configure [JuiceFS CSI Driver](https://github.com/juicedata/juicefs-csi-driver) for the cluster, and lastly create an Nginx Pod for verification.

 ## Deploy a K3s cluster